lhindman/classroom-sync/README.md

 ## Before using these tool, do the following:
 1. Clone this repository into your local development environment
 2. Set up SSH key-based authentication with GitHub
-3. Download the classroom_roster.csv file from GitHub Classroom
+3. Download the classroom-roster.csv file from GitHub Classroom
 4. Update classroom-config.json with the details for your classroom
 5. Enable API access for Canvas user account and store token in OS keyring.
 Details are provided below